 Accommodations will be provided in the Guest House / Volunteer Quarters located right inside the ASSA campus.
 We will try our best to have you stay in a room by yourself or with one other roommate.
 However, up to 3 students of the same gender may be required to stay in the same room.
-It might feel tight, but it's part of the experience of being in India (just look and see how many people live under one roof on one of your field visits).
+It might feel tight, but it is part of the experience of being in India (just look and see how many people live under one roof on one of your field visits).
 During your initial quarantine period, we will try our best to have you stay on your own or someone you travelled with.

 Each room has an attached bathroom.
-Cold/lukewarm water showers are present.
+Cold/warm water showers are present.
 The water is heated by a solar heating system on the roof.
 The water will warm up after running for a minute or so.
 There is no toilet paper available.
 In India people use water to clean themselves after toileting (Water sprays are attached to most toilets).

-If you want to use toilet paper, please bring it from Canada.
+If you want to use toilet paper, please ask the person in charge of the guest house maintenance and he will be able to provide you.
 Toilet paper is also available in stores in the surrounding area.
 We recommend that you wash with water first and then use the paper, discarding it in the waste bin, as the paper can clog the toilets.